Caroline1418/README-generator-9/README.md

   - [Repository Link](#Repository)
   - [GitHub Info](#GitHub)
   ## Installation
-          This project requires that you install node, inquirer, and axios.
+          For this project you need to install node, inquirer, and axios.
   ## Usage
-  This project is used to change code into readable English so the reader is able to read the text easier.
+  This project is used to create a README file so code is changes int readable English.
+This will make it easier for the reader to read the text.
   ## Licence
   undefined
   ## Contributors